 Japan has very strict provisions on sake brewing.
-If you want to make nihon-shu, the drink referred to in English as sake, you have to register and establish a brewery under particular guidelines.
+If you want to make nihon-shu, the drink we call “sake” in English, you have to register and establish a brewery under particular guidelines.
 Moonshine sake is forbidden.

 Except in Shirakawago.